Richard Street: The Monitors

-During the mid-1960s, Street performed with a Motown act called The Monitors, who had only one minor hit, 1966's "Greetings (This is Uncle Sam)", to its name.
-They also had a smaller hit in 1965 by the name of "Say You", which The Temptations originally recorded for their Gettin' Ready album.
+During the mid-1960s, Street performed with a Motown act called The Monitors, who had only one minor hit, 1966's "Greetings (This Is Uncle Sam)", which reached #21 on the Billboard R&B Chart, and #100 on the Billboard Pop Singles Chart, to its name.
+They also had a smaller hit in 1965 by the name of "Say You", which The Temptations also recorded for their Gettin' Ready album.

 The Temptations

 Street knew the Temptations and Otis Williams, in particular, having worked for Motown in quality control and through his vocal work with the Distants and the Monitors.
 By the late-1960s, Street was being called upon to travel with The Temptations and sing Paul Williams' parts from off-stage, while Paul Williams, who suffered from both alcoholism and sickle-cell disease, danced and lip-synched onstage.
 Street officially replaced Paul Williams in mid-1971, after both he and Eddie Kendricks left the group.

-A number of the Temptations' best-selling hits feature Street's lead vocals, including "Superstar (Remember How You Got Where You Are)" (1971), "Papa Was a Rollin' Stone" (1972), "Masterpiece" (1973), and was featured solo on "Hey Girl (I Like Your Style)" (1973) as well as the album cuts "The First Time I Saw Your Face" and "Firefly" from the All Directions (1972) and A Song for You albums (1975), respectively.
-Street and Damon Harris traded leads on "1990"'s tune "Heavenly".
+A number of the Temptations' best-selling hits feature Street's lead vocals, including "Superstar (Remember How You Got Where You Are)" (1971), "Papa Was a Rollin' Stone" (1972), "Masterpiece" (1973), and was featured solo on "Hey Girl (I Like Your Style)" (1973) as well as the album cuts "The First Time Ever I Saw Your Face", "Heavenly" (1973), and "Firefly", from the All Directions (1972), 1990 (1973), and A Song for You albums (1975), respectively.
+Street and Damon Harris traded leads on "Heavenly".
 He and old Distants bandmates Otis Williams and Melvin Franklin endured a number of lineup changes over the two decades Street was a Temptation, during which time Dennis Edwards, Ricky Owens, Damon Harris, Glenn Leonard, Louis Price, Ron Tyson, and Ali-Ollie Woodson all served as members of the group at various times.

+According to Street's own website, he left the group after the "family feeling" of the Temptations deteriorated.
+He fell out with Otis Williams in 1993 after missing a show because Street entered the hospital to have seventeen kidney stones removed.
+When the information wasn't relayed to Otis Williams, he confronted Street, demanding to know why he missed his last performance.
+Street felt that Williams seemed to show a lack of concern, and decided to move on.
+He was replaced by Theo Peoples.

+When asked what the music of the Temptations meant to Street, he stated: "The Temptations songs were message songs of the times, about what was going on with the world.
+You had to represent your race.
+People all over the world loved what we did.
+Back then, we did not have a whole lot of Black people to look up to.
+We did not know we would make such a stir.”

 In 1998, NBC aired The Temptations, a four-hour television miniseries based upon an autobiographical book by Otis Williams.
 Street was portrayed by actor J. August Richards.

-Street was featured on the following Temptations songs: